 Stef Williams had been a lifelong athlete until an injury while playing for the Welsh national team derailed her hockey career.
 After some time on the sidelines, she rediscovered her fitness enthusiasm in 2016, completing a PT course while setting up an Instagram account that now has over one million followers.
 Her straightforward and accessible workouts come in quick bursts; targeting different areas with unique combinations to keep things interesting.
 Puma found her content impressive enough to offer sponsorship; her regular output a perfect follow for those looking for consistent inspiration.

 Follow @stef_fit on Instagram

-Musician Moby doesn’t scream peak physical fitness, yet his song ‘Flower’ from the 2000 album Play: The B-Sides, has become the soundtrack for a unique but simple press-up routine.
-The task appears straight forward; press-ups for the tune’s 3:25 duration.
-However the method of the reps move to the track’s repetitive lyrics; making for a testing workout.
+Musician Moby doesn’t scream peak physical fitness, yet his song ‘Flower’ has become the soundtrack for a unique but simple press-up routine.
+The task appears straight forward – press-ups for the tune’s 3:25 duration – yet the method of the reps move to the track’s repetitive lyrics, making for a testing workout.
 When the vocalist sings ‘Sally-up’, you raise into the upper position of a press-up.
-‘Sally-down’ and you complete the exercise to the floor, holding in either the low or high stance between lyrics ( that chorus, an absolute killer).
-Everyone from personal trainers to US Navy Seals can be seen carrying out variations of the challenge online, the lot of them misspelling the ‘green Sally up’ lyric in the heading…
+‘Sally-down’ and you complete the exercise to the floor, holding in either the low or high stance between lyrics (that chorus, an absolute killer).
+Everyone from personal trainers to US Navy Seals can be seen struggling to carry out variations of the challenge online.
+Take on a verse or two for starters, pause the track and go again.

 Our 10 might transform you to a goddess or adonis in no time.
 At the very least they’ll improve your general mood and mindset.
 Start slow, build up your repetitions.
 Wear suitable clothing and follow instructions as closely as possible.